 - The Composite Physical Function (CPF) scale has been used as a self-assessment tool to determine the research subjects physical ability to live independently.

-The purpose of using these materials is to empower the aging older adult to be able to function independently with confidence at increased age, predict potential challenges, and so one can communicate with their primary care provider to implement an exercise program that will prevent further unnecessary risks.
+The purpose of using these materials is to empower individuals to be able to function independently with confidence at increased age, predict potential challenges, and so one can communicate with their primary care provider to implement an exercise program that will prevent further unnecessary risks.

-During the normal aging process, muscle mass and strength progressively deteriorate.
-This loss of muscle mass and loss of coordination is referred to as sarcopenia, and is the natural result of the aging process.
+During the normal day to day activities, muscle mass and strength progressively deteriorate.
+This loss of muscle mass and loss of coordination is referred to as sarcopenia and is the natural result of the ageing process.

 We do not believe that at ES Life Coach.
 We will provide opportunities to guide you to improve your physical function in the following ways:

 - Vlog Post of Balance Exercises that you can Do at Home